-The president of the Iraqi Football Association, Najeh Hamoud, told The Associated Press that Baghdad is trying to ''secure the release'' of Zulfiqar Naji, a 16-year-old player on the junior team for Bahraini club Al Muharraq.
+Najeh Hamoud says Iraq is trying to ''secure the release'' of Zulfiqar Naji, a 16-year-old player on the junior team for Bahraini club Al Muharraq.

-The player's father, Abdulameer Naji, told the AP in a phone interview on Sunday that his son was taken into custody from their Bahrain home in April on suspicion of participating in protests against the monarchy.
+The player's father, Abdulameer Naji, says his son was taken into custody from their Bahrain home in April on suspicion of participating in protests.

-At least three players for Bahrain's national team have been detained since February when Bahrain's Shiite majority started a wave of demonstrations for greater freedoms in the Sunni-ruled island nation.
-One of them was sentenced to 2 years in prison.
+At least three players for Bahrain's national team have been detained during months of political turmoil.
+One of them was sentenced to two years in prison.

-Last week FIFA said Bahraini football officials had given the sport's governing body assurances that national team players haven't been disciplined during political turmoil in the Gulf kingdom.
+Last week, Bahrain's football officials assured FIFA that national team players haven't been disciplined during the unrest.